leo4life2/MinePal/README.md

    ```

-### Instalation
+### Installation

-Once you're done with build, check [Installation guide](#installation) to register url schemas and setup the AppImage system-wide.
+Once you're done with the build, check [Installation guide](#installation) to register url schemas and setup the AppImage system-wide.

 ## License